Queens Car Accident Attorney

 If you suffered an injury in a car accident, you may experience serious physical pain, as well as emotional distress.
 During this time, medical bills can pile up, and stress can become overwhelming and crushing.
 Even with health insurance, you can become buried under the weight of medical debt as you face high deductibles or coinsurance amounts.
 If you’re one of the many people without health insurance, the number of zeroes in the amount of debt you owe can make it impossible to face.

 New York is a no-fault state.
 This means that injured Queens accident victims must seek relief from their Personal Injury Protection policies.
 New York law requires all drivers to purchase $50,000 in PIP insurance.
 These benefits kick in when you or your passengers suffer an injury in a car crash.
 You can collect compensation for damages and expenses up to your policy limits without ever having to prove fault.
 While this may seem easy, injured crash survivors in Queens may find themselves facing numerous obstacles when seeking to collect the money they need.
-That’s where we can help.
-Our auto accident attorneys know how to work with insurance companies to ensure that you get the money you rightfully deserve after a serious crash.
-Once you exhaust your policy limits, we can also help you file a lawsuit against the negligent party.

 If you’ve suffered injuries in a car wreck due to the fault of someone else, you may pursue monetary damages from the responsible party through a personal injury lawsuit or injury claim once you exhaust your PIP policy.